StephanGELo/Casting-Agency-API/README.md

 ## Deployment

 This app is hosted on heroku.
-The link to the app is [here, click me!](https://universaleagle.auth0.com/authorize?audience=casting&response_type=token&client_id=10x7mOTvjuPIcj0jFm5Oy6cdMkLAV3CE&redirect_uri=https://stephangelcasting.herokuapp.com/movies)
+The link to the app is [here, click me!](https://universaleagle.auth0.com/authorize?audience=casting&response_type=token&client_id=10x7mOTvjuPIcj0jFm5Oy6cdMkLAV3CE&redirect_uri=https://stephangelcasting.herokuapp.com/movies).
+The backend is up and running.
+The frontend is still under construction.

 ## Getting Started